kdrews34/color_run/README.md

 UI Design
 Color GUI- added a color switch at the bottom to show what color the player was using and which were availible.
-Texture- added texture to the platforms to make them more realistic Walls- Changed the walls to blend in more with the theme of the game
+Texture- added texture to the platforms to make them more realistic.
+Plus changed the wall to give better view of the environment
+Walls- Changed the walls to blend in more with the theme of the game Sound- Added various of sounds to for quality of life and to ensure everything you do gets a recognized sound